Mail Bag Question – 57 Years Old & Unemployed. Now What?

 Jerry's job is winding down and he expects difficulties finding new work.

-I used poetic license when I wrote that Jerry is 57, but regardless, he may indeed encounter age discrimination when he goes looking for new work.
-If that does happen, I don't think it would be the best use of his time or money to fight it.
-It's probably not a battle he can win.
-Having said that, there are a ton of things he can do:
+At 57, he may indeed encounter age discrimination when he goes looking for new work.
+If that does happen, I don’t think it would be the best use of his time or money to fight it.
+It’s probably not a battle he can win.
+Having said that, there are still a ton of things he can do:

 a.
 Start looking for new work now.

-Your current employer may not sufficiently value your experience but you will find another employer who does.
-Network.
+Your current employer may not sufficiently value your experience, but you will find another employer who does.
+Use social media effectively.
 Talk to friends.
-Scan Craig's List.
-You should also talk to HR at your current job - they may be able to help.
+Scan Craig’s List.
+You should also talk to HR at your current job – they may be able to help.
+Regardless of your age and education level, you can still find a good job.
+Don’t give up

-Just because jobs are hard to come by doesn't mean you won't find work.
-Remember, all you need is one.
-Each interview you go on now gets you closer to that "yes".
-And don't assume that the new job will be worse than your current position.
-You never know what's out there.
+Jerry may find it tough to find work.
+But he only needs to find one.
+Each interview he goes on now gets him closer to that “yes.”
+And he should not assume that the new job will be worse than his current position.
+You never know what’s out there.
 Maintain a positive attitude.
+(Here’s a post that might help.
+It talks about finding a job despite terrible conditions.)

 b.
 Hire yourself out as a consultant and start now.

 List your services at Elance.com and Guru.com.
+Use these sites to find work during the weekend that can become your full-time business later on.
 These are great sites that allow independent contractors to bid on all kinds of work.
-If your current contract forbids that, talk to your employer and see if they will make an exception.
-It doesn't hurt to ask.
-They might feel terrible about phasing your job out and if so, you can use my favorite secret weapon on them - guilt.
+If your current contract forbids this kind of action, talk to your employer and see if they will make an exception.
+It doesn’t hurt to ask.
+They might feel terrible about phasing your job out, and if so you can use my favorite secret weapon on them – guilt.

 I started my career in a bank a few decades ago.
 After a few years, I decided to set out on my own.
 About a year before I opened my own shop, I started using a marketing program because I wanted to make sure that I could find new clients after I left the bank.